Ar7eniyan/sway-alttab/README.md

 ```
 ~/.cargo/bin/swaywm-alttab /dev/input/eventN
 ```
-Focus on different workspaces for the tool to start keeping track of them, and press Alt-Tab shortcut to see if it works.
+The actual shortcut is not Alt+Tab, but `(LMeta|RMeta)+Tab`, following the default Sway usage of Meta key for navigation.
+Focus on different workspaces for the tool to start keeping track of them, and press the key combination to see if it works.

 To run `swaywm-alttab` on sway startup, add the following line to `~/.config/sway/config`:
 ```